Encyclopedia Britannica

 The Articles of Confederation was a document drafted by the Continental Congress between 1776 and 1777, which defined the colonies' power and authority.
 Although the Articles were ready for ratification the following year, it would not go into effect until 1781 after all thirteen states were in agreeance.

-16. Essay on The Articles of Confederation
+16. Essays on Articles of Confederation

-18. Essay Samples on Articles of Confederation
+18. Articles of Confederation Lesson Plan

-20. Free The Articles Of Confederation Essay Examples and Topic Ideas
+20. The Articles Of Confederation

 Paper Type: 500 Word Essay Examples.
 The Articles of Confederation had done everything it could to defend against tyranny, but failed.
 It was missing a central government, a president, a court system, and currency for the country.
 Tyranny is defined as a government or ruler with total power.

-22. Articles Of Confederation Essay
+21. Articles Of Confederation Essays (Examples)